How to make log structures: classifies log structures on

 In this section, we prove the main result of the paper, Theorem~\ref{mainmaintheorem}.
 Before we can give the precise statement, we need to recall a few notions about log structures and define some key concepts that enter it.
 The next definition is really just meant to fix our notation.

-\begin{dfn} Let $X$ be a scheme. \begin{enumerate}[(1)] \item A \emph{log structure} on $X$ is a pair $(\foP, \alpha)$ where $\foP$ is a sheaf of monoids\footnote{In this paper we take $\foP$ to be a sheaf in the Zariski topology.
-When reading this section, it helps to internalize early on that our sheaves are sheaves of monoids or groups and rarely are they coherent sheaves.
-When we talk about sections of $\shO_X^\times$ and $X$ is a stack, we mean nonvanishing equivariant sections of the structure sheaf.} and $\alpha \colon \foP \to (\shO_X, \times)$ is a homomorphism of sheaves of monoids such that
+\begin{dfn} Let $X$ be a space. \begin{enumerate}[(1)] \item A \emph{log structure} on $X$ is a pair $(\foP, \alpha)$ where $\foP$ is a sheaf of monoids\footnote{In this paper we take $\foP$ to be a sheaf in the Zariski topology.
+When reading this section, it helps to internalize early on that our sheaves are sheaves of monoids or groups and rarely are they coherent sheaves.} and $\alpha \colon \foP \to (\shO_X, \times)$ is a homomorphism of sheaves of monoids such that